snipsco/snips-nlu/docs/source/custom_processing_units.rst

    nlu_engine = SnipsNLUEngine(engine_config)

-You can now use train this engine, parse intents, persist it and load it from disk.
+You can now train this engine, parse intents, persist it and load it from disk.

 .. note::